xpclove/qblas/README.md

 # QBLAS
 Quantum BLAS.
 License: GPL v3.
 Version: v_0.1

-QBLAS is the first open source quantum basic linear algebra and quantum simulation library released on GitHub from 2019.11.15.
+QBLAS is the first open source quantum basic linear algebra and quantum simulation library.
+Released on GitHub from 2019-11-15.
 Developed with Q#.

 Q# is a new high-level quantum-focused programming language developed by Microsoft.
 Ref https://docs.microsoft.com/en-us/quantum/language/?view=qsharp-preview.